Dhruvv7115/Todo-App/readme.md

 - add a database(mongoDB), use dotenv to store port, mongoDB connection string. ✅
 - add cookie-parser for cookie based auth. ✅
 - add bcrypt for password hashing. ✅
-- complete the routes for user login, signup, create a todo and deleting a todo.(use express routing to better structure your routes)
+- complete the routes for user login, signup, create a todo and deleting a todo.(use express routing to better structure your routes).✅
-- add middleware for user auth.
+- add middleware for user auth.✅
 - create a simple login frontend.